- Total population: 196 million

 What are the main humanitarian challenges in Pakistan?

-Pakistan has several populations each with a unique set of humanitarian challenges: communities temporarily displaced from as well as returning to the Federally Administered Tribal Areas; many registered and unregistered Afghan refugees; and people uprooted by natural disasters such as floods or drought.
+Pakistan has several populations each with a unique set of humanitarian challenges: ccommunities temporarily displaced by violence; many registered and unregistered Afghan refugees; and people uprooted by natural disasters such as floods or drought.

 Given such challenges, quality of life for many Pakistanis suffers greatly.
 Many children lack basic education and are unprepared for life and work.